-- 4.1 The Association will consider any application to assign a tenancy where the tenant has formally applied in writing for permission to do so. - 4.2 Consent to assign a tenancy will only be given where it is reasonable to do so in consideration of the circumstances of the tenant and the assignee. - 4.3 If you want to assign your tenancy, the property must have been your only or principle home during the 12 months immediately prior to your application to pass your tenancy onto someone else.

-- 4.4 The person that you wish to pass your tenancy on to must have lived at the property as their only or principal home for at least 12 months before the date of your written request and you must have notified us in writing of the person living in the property, as the 12 month residency period does not start until we have been notified. - 4.5 We will not unreasonably refuse permission for an assignation.
-Reasonable grounds for refusing permission include the following: - The residency and notification requirement has not been satisfied - Assignee would not get reasonable preference - A Notice of Recovery of Possession has been served against you: - An Order for Recovery of Possession has been made against the tenant; - The proposed assignation would result in specially adapted accommodation (such as wheelchair housing) or accommodation with additional services (such as sheltered housing) being occupied by an assignee who did not require such accommodation): - The proposed change would lead to an overcrowding situation; - The proposed change would lead to an under-occupying situation - The Association intends to carry out work on the house which would affect the part of the house connected with the proposed change; - A payment has been received by the tenant, in cash or in kind, in consideration of the assignation other than a reasonable rent or deposit; - Where there is substantial damage or disrepair to the property which has been caused by the tenant, a member of their household or a visitor to the property; - The Assignor has outstanding debt owed to the Association in terms of their tenancy - Where either party has provided false information in relation to the assignation or has provided false information in order to bring about the assignation - Where the proposed assignee has pursued a course of anti-social behaviour, or has been convicted of using a previous tenancy for illegal or immoral purposes, or has had an ASBO granted against them or a member of their household within the last three years
+- 4.34 The contractual rights relating to succession to the Association's secure tenancy are contained in the Association's Scottish Secure Tenancy Agreement. - 4.5 The Association will consider any application to assign a tenancy where the tenant has formally applied in writing for permission to do so. - 4.6 Consent to assign a tenancy will only be given where it is reasonable to do so in consideration of the circumstances of the tenant and the assignee. - 4.7 If you want to assign your tenancy, the property must have been your only or principle home during the 12 months immediately prior to your application to pass your tenancy onto someone else. - 4.8 The person that you wish to pass your tenancy on to must have lived at the property as their only or principal home for at least 12 months before the date of your written request and you must have notified us in writing of the person living in the property, as the 12 month residency period does not start until we have been notified. - 4.9 We will not unreasonably refuse permission for an assignation.
+Reasonable grounds for refusing permission include the following: - The residency and notification requirement has not been satisfied - Assignee would not get reasonable preference - A Notice of Recovery of Possession has been served against the tenant or the household member involved in the assignation request; - An Order for Recovery of Possession has been made against the tenant; - The proposed assignation would result in specially adapted accommodation (such as wheelchair housing) or accommodation with additional services (such as sheltered housing) being occupied by an assignee who did not require such accommodation); - The proposed change would lead to an overcrowding situation: - The proposed change would lead to an under-occupying situation - The Association intends to carry out work on the house which would affect the part of the house connected with the proposed change; - A payment has been received by the tenant, in cash or in kind, in consideration of the assignation other than a reasonable rent or deposit; - Where there is substantial damage or disrepair to the property which has been caused by the tenant, a member of their household or a visitor to the property; - The Assignor has outstanding debt owed to the Association in terms of their tenancy - Where either party has provided false information in relation to the assignation or has provided false information in order to bring about the assignation - Where the proposed assignee has pursued a course of anti-social behaviour, or has been convicted of using a previous tenancy for illegal or immoral purposes, or has had an ASBO granted against them or a member of their household within the last three years